OpenTrading/OTMql4AMQP/README.md

 If it does not work, then solve this problem first, because it won't work from Python under Mt4 if it doesn't work here.

+If you leave the first command running, you should see the tick and bar information broadcast by the calls in `OnTimer` and `OnTick` in `MQL4/Experts/OTMql4/OTPyTestPikaEA.mq4`

+`OnTimer` is called every iTIMER_INTERVAL_SEC (10 sec.) which allows us to use Python to look for Pika inbound messages (not yet), or execute a stack of calls from Python to us in Metatrader.
 ### Round Tripping

 Mt4 can call Python, but Python can't call Mt4.
 So we need to